 Don’t miss: Sunsets from the hills.

-8. Photography at the Indian Institute of Advanced Studies
+8. Indian Institute of Advanced Studies: Capture The Beauty

 Built by the British, the building was made as a summer retreat for the Indian President.
 But it was passed on to the nation by Dr. S Radhakrishnan, the then President of India, as an institute to promote advanced studies in arts & humanities.
 The grand architectural beauty and the soothing surroundings make it one of the popular tourist attractions in Shimla.
 And the colonial building is perfect for some wonderful camera shots.